 So, we've come up with a comprehensive list of useful gifts (everything from kitchen essentials, to fragrances, to shoewear) that'll not only make your giftee's life easier, but will last a while, too.
-Below, you'll find a curated list of eco-friendly gifts that suit a wide variety of interests, from a cheese board hand-carved in Illinois from fallen cherry trees to a bracelet handcrafted in Uganda from discarded horns of Ankole cows that have passed away.
+Below, you'll find a curated list of eco-friendly gifts that suit a wide variety of interests, from a cute compost keeper that doubles as decor to some of the most comfortable sneakers you'll ever own.

 The best eco-friendly gift ideas

 These Zooey Deschanel-approved self-sealing reusable bags are great for storing leftovers, produce, lunch, and more.
 Free from BPA, PVC, and latex, these never leave your food smelling funky, and they’re dishwasher-safe for easy cleaning.
 Plus, they’re super sturdy (unlike a lot of other reusable bags, which only last after a handful of washes).